 For the record, CDPR's last game, The Witcher 3, actually breaks 60 fps on a GTX 1060 and R9 Fury at maximum quality.
 But five years later, with all the detail being thrown into Night City?
 We just don't buy that the game engine will be so optimized that 60 fps at high quality will be achievable without stepping up to more recent CPUs and GPUs.
 That goes double if you want to game at 1440p or 4K, with ray tracing and DLSS enabled.

-It's also worth remembering that The Witcher 3 got a graphics downgrade in order to hit playable performance levels on the previous generation consoles.
-It caused a bit of a ruckus back in the day, and while Xbox One and PS4 are certainly more capable than the PS3 and Xbox 360, they're not especially potent compared to a gaming PC.
+It's also worth remembering that The Witcher 3 got a graphics downgrade in order to hit playable performance levels on the consoles.
+It caused a bit of a ruckus back in the day, because while Xbox One and PS4 were certainly more capable than the earlier PS3 and Xbox 360, they're not especially potent compared to a decent gaming PC from 2015, never mind a modern PC.
 Even the Xbox One X is only about the level of an RX 580 GPU, for example.

 Tom's Hardware Cyberpunk 2077 Recommended PC